Introduction to the disharmony

 - Heart blood deficiency symptoms - heart palpitations, nervousness, anxiety, insomnia, dream-disturbed sleep, poor memory

 Note: In traditional Chinese medicine the concept of the Spleen differs from the understanding of the spleen in Western medicine.
 In TCM main function of the Spleen is the transformation of food into "food essence".
 The symptoms of an imbalanced Spleen point to imbalance in the digestion.
-So in order to avoid confusion whenever we refer to the Spleen we will consider the collective work of some organs and systems that participate in the transformation and the transportation of nutrients and fluids, rather than solely focusing on the organ spleen as defined in Western science.
+So in order to avoid confusion whenever we refer to the Spleen in this project we will consider the collective work of some organs and systems that participate in the transformation and the transportation of nutrients and fluids, rather than solely focusing on the organ spleen as defined in Western science.

-A major symptom of blood deficiency is paleness.
-If there is pale face, pale lips, pale nails than the person is most likely blood deficient.
+A major symptom of blood deficiency is paleness(3)(4).
+If there is pale face, pale lips(1), pale nails, then the person is most likely blood deficient.
 Even having pale tongue without other paleness means that the blood is deficient.

-Dizziness is another general blood deficiency sign (there is not enough blood to nourish the brain) as well as premature graying of the hair and/or thin, dry hair (not enough blood to nourish the hair)
+Dizziness(1)(4) is another general blood deficiency sign (there is not enough blood to nourish the brain), so is premature graying of the hair and/or thin, dry hair (not enough blood to nourish the hair).

 There are two organs that get particularly affected by blood deficiency – the Liver and the Heart.
 The Liver stores and regulates the blood in the body.
 Therefore overall blood deficiency will affect the function of the Liver.
-In Chinese medicine the Liver governs women’s menstrual cycle therefore Liver blood deficiency may result in scanty menstruation (amenorrhea) and painful menstruation (dysmenorrhea).
-The Liver opens to the eyes and nails therefore with Liver blood deficiency the vision may be blurred, there may be floaters in the eyes, and the nails may be dry and cracked.
+In traditional Chinese medicine the Liver governs women’s menstrual cycle therefore Liver blood deficiency may result in scanty menstruation(1)(3)(4) and painful menstruation.
+The Liver opens to the eyes and nails therefore with Liver blood deficiency the vision may be blurred(1)(4), there may be floaters in the eyes, and the nails may be dry and cracked(1).

-The majority of the Heart blood deficiency symptoms are spirit related (in to TCM the Heart houses the mind).
-Such are nervousness, anxiety, insomnia, dream-disturbed sleep, poor memory.
-There could be also heart palpitations - the main symptom that manifests when the Heart is in disharmony.
+The majority of the Heart blood deficiency symptoms are spirit related (in TCM the Heart houses the mind(1)(4)).
+Such are nervousness, anxiety(1), insomnia, dream-disturbed sleep(1)(2)(3)(4), poor memory(1)(3)(4).
+Heart palpitations(1)(2)(3)(4) is the main symptom that manifests when the Heart is in disharmony.

-A lot of the herbs in this class are heavy and sticky in nature and should be prescribed with caution as they could be heavy on the digestion.
+A lot of the herbs in this class are thick and sticky in nature and should be prescribed with caution as they could be heavy on the digestion.
 On the other hand they are very potent and strongly reinforce deficient blood.
-For better effect it is good to use them together with some Qi tonifying herbs.
+For better effect it is good to use them together with some Qi tonifying herbs(5).

 Major Chinese herbs

 Shu Di Huang (Rehmania glutinosa) is a processed herb that strongly tonifies blood.
-Traditionally the herb is steamed 10 times and dried in the sun 9 times, in order to make it black and shiny and increase it’s potency of a tonifying herb.
+Traditionally the herb is steamed 10 times and dried in the sun 9 times, in order to make it black and shiny and increase it’s potency as a tonifying herb.
 The raw root (before it is processed) is used in a different class of herbs - "Herbs that cool the blood".
-Besides tonifying blood Shu Di Huang tonifies the Yin benefiting night sweats and nocturnal emissions.
-It also tonifies the Essence and is prescribed for hearing loss and premature graying of the hair due to exhausted Kidney Essence.
+Besides tonifying blood Shu Di Huang tonifies the Yin, benefiting night sweats and nocturnal emissions.
+It also tonifies the Essence and is prescribed for hearing loss and premature graying of the hair due to exhausted Kidney Essence(5).

 He Shou Wu (Polygonum multiflorum) – fleeceflower root – is translated “black-haired Mr. He”.
 There is a story about a man named Mr. He in his 50's who was weak and feeble ever since he was a child.
 One day when working in his garden he noticed two plants two meters apart with their vines crossing each other, looking like a man and a woman embracing.
 He thought this cannot be coincidental and dug out the roots of the plants.
 After consuming the roots for a month he started feeling much stronger, and after one year his grey hair turned back to completely black.
-He got married and together with his family lived 130 years.
+He got married and together with his family lived 130 years(6).

 Dang Gui (Angelica sinesis) is Chinese angelica root and is commonly referred to as the “women’s herb”.
 It tonifies blood and regulates menstrual disorders due to blood deficiency, such as scanty, painful menstruation or lack of menstruation.
-It also has a moving quality thus is used for pain due to blood stasis.
+It also has a moving quality thus is used for pain due to blood stasis(5).

 Bai Shao (Paeonia lactiflora) is another famous blood tonifier that regulates the menses.
 It also preserves the Yin and harmonizes the Liver and the digestion.
-E Jiao (Equus asinus L.) is donkey-hide gelatin – a rather expensive herb, at least in China.
+E Jiao (Equus asinus L.)(5) is donkey-hide gelatin – a rather expensive herb, at least in China.
 It nourishes the Yin and has a moistening effect.
 It tonifies and nourishes the blood, and stops any kind of internal bleeding.

 Long Yan Rou (Euphoria longan) translates as “dragon eye flesh”.
 This “fleshy” herb enters the Spleen and the Heart and calms the spirit, especially Heart-Spleen related disturbing emotions such as overthinking (Spleen) and anxiety (Heart).